alpazified/Alpazified/README.md

-where am i
-i code discord bots alot and some websites 🤷‍♂️
+I code Discord bots and occasionally make websites.
+I also have terrible grammar!